 The good news is that PSD2 allows to delegate authentication to third parties including merchants (and wallets) in order to offer a smooth consumer experience while being compliant.
 This allows consumers to stay all the way within the merchant environment either website or app.
 In order to benefit from Delegated Authentication merchants have two possibilities:

 a) Set up of bilateral contracts between the merchant authenticator and the issuers.
 This may quickly bring complexity in the contract management, due to the high number of issuers to be contracted in Europe.

 b) The other option is to sign up with Scheme delegated authentication programs that provide legal multilateral agreements framework.
 Those delegated authentication programs meet PSD2 requirements and remove the need for bilateral agreements.
 Schemes are defining a set of rules and minimum requirements to enable issuers to delegate SCA to merchants.

-As for merchant authentication, merchants can leverage from FIDO (Fast Identity Online) which is an open industry standard for authentication that support general purpose devices (such as smartphones, laptops,…) and separate devices (such as smart cards, secure token, etc…).
+As for merchant authentication, merchants can leverage from FIDO (Fast Identity Online) which is an open industry standard for authentication that supports general-purpose devices (such as smartphones, laptops,…) and separate devices (such as smart cards, secure token, etc…).

 The basic principles of FIDO rely on the public key cryptography that provides simple and strong authentication.
-More secure than passport and also more convenient than hard token, FIDO provides usability and security.
-We will not cover in details FIDO authentication here but one should remember that FIDO is fully PSD2 SCA compliant, offers many authentication options and is supported in the 3DS2 protocol.
+More secure than a passport and also more convenient than a hard token, FIDO provides usability and security.
+We will not cover in detail FIDO authentication here but one should remember that FIDO is fully PSD2 SCA compliant, offers many authentication options, and is supported in the 3DS2 protocol.

 Merchants, especially big ones, will show increasing interest in Delegated Authentication as they are able to provide a consistent and low friction checkout experience to drive down cart abandonment and increase revenue.